Majors confident of repeating at Connie Mack state tournament

-It’s a new cast and a new coach, but the Enid Majors are confident of taking their third straight championship at the Connie Mack State Tournament which begins Thursday at David Allen Memorial Ballpark.
+ENID, Okla. — It’s a new cast and a new coach, but the Enid Majors are confident of taking their third straight championship at the Connie Mack State Tournament which begins Thursday, June 8, 2023, at David Allen Memorial Ballpark.

 The Majors, who went 4-0 in winning the Woodward Tournament last month, will be facing the SPL Scissortail Gray at 11:15 a.m. in their first game of pool play Thursday.
 They will play the Shockers Black at 8:15 p.m.
 Friday and Risin Baseball at 6 p.m.
 Saturday in pool play.